 BUSINESS AT THE TOWN CLERK’S OFFICE

 Many of the application documents you need to do business with this office are located on this website.
 If you cannot find them easily, call the office and they can be emailed to you.

 MARRIAGE LICENSES: You can find the application form here and email it to the Town Clerk.
 As is the usual practice, you will be sent a proof.
-We will need to talk and sent up a time to meet and sign the document.
+We will need to talk and set up a time to meet and sign the document.

 BIRTH AND DEATH CERTIFICATES: Certified vital records can be ordered by downloading the form.
 You can find the application form online and email it to the office, along with a copy of your ID (usually Vermont Driver’s License).
 It remains $10 for the certified copy, which is set by statute.
 We will talk about how to get this to you.